|

 they are legitimated by the grand narratives of the past generations.
 Some examples are the issues about marriage, family

+and birth control.
 There is a growing openness to free discussions and dialogues.
 There are now the heterogeneous

 dialogues, talks on television on radio, for a in schools and in the internet.
 There are discussions or "paralogies" all over

 the place.
 And the fact is even with these "paralogies" we have not arrived at consensus.
+And because of this ambivalence and skepticism, no one can claim that he holds the ultimate

 truth, the ultimate standard, the ultimate value, nor the ultimate power.
 Hence it could be said that as far as this ambivalence

 and at the same time openness are concerned then we can say that we are at least at the threshold of the postmodern era.
+This goes without saying that we are not yet totally immersed into the postmodern condition,

 for while there is a growing tendency towards small narratives, we still cling to some grand-narratives to legitimize our